Trauma-informed care: Nursing

+Pediatric ACEs Screening and Related Life-events Screener (PEARLS), the Pediatric Symptom Checklist (PSC), and the Child Trauma Screen (CTS).
+The authors emphasize the need to avoid re-traumatizing patients.

+TIC is also described for nursing students' learning environment.

 Hospice care

 In hospice situations, Feldman describes a multi-stage TIC process.
 In stage one practitioners alleviate distress by taking actions on behalf of clients.
 This is unlike many social work approaches which first work to empower clients to solve their own problems.
 Many hospice patients have little time or energy to take actions on their own.
 In stage two, the patient is offered tools, psychoeducation and support to cope with distress and trauma impacts.
 Stage three involves full-threshold PTSD treatment.
 The last stage is less common based on limited prognosis.